janakiraman432/TNEB/README.md

-enter your service number then see your eb bill usage
+using this repo you can see the eb bill details